peteroupc/html3dutil/doc/tutorial-overview.md

     // Create a shape based on the mesh var shape=new Shape(mesh);
-    // Move it 1 unit along the X axis shape.setPosition(1,0,0);
+    // Move it 1 unit along the x-axis shape.setPosition(1,0,0);

 > **Note:** The appearance of a 3D shape's surface is known in the 3D graphics world as a _material_.
 It includes textures (images), colors, and light reflection parameters.
 Materials are not directly supported by this geometry library, not least because there are many ways to describe a material's parameters, as well as many ways to implement the rendering behavior of materials associated with shapes, such as physically-based rendering, cartoon styling, constant-color shading, and the Blinn&ndash;Phong model.